CURRENT & RECENT STUDIES

 PSORIASIS & PSORIATIC ARTHRITIS TWIN (PAT) STUDY

 Although the study staff is continuing to enroll and follow up with participants, the MATR has completed its active recruitment efforts for this study.
 The MATR is collaborating with Drs.
-Jose Scher and Julia Manasson, researchers at New York University’s (NYU) School of Medicine.
+Jose Scher and Catherine Howe, researchers at New York University’s (NYU) School of Medicine.
 Drs.
-Scher and Manasson asked us to invite twins to learn more about their study, The Role of the Microbiome in Monozygotic Twins with Psoriasis & Psoriatic Arthritis study (a.k.a.
+Scher and Howe asked us to invite twins to learn more about their study, The Role of the Microbiome in Monozygotic Twins with Psoriasis & Psoriatic Arthritis study (a.k.a.
 “Psoriasis & Psoriatic Arthritis Twin Study”).

 ADOLESCENT BRAIN COGNITIVE DEVELOPMENT (ABCD) STUDY